Street lighting through a solar-powered mini power grid in a village in Senegal

 Copyright© IRENA/Senegal Rural Electrification Agency, via flickr, CC BY-NC-ND 2.0

-Core area “Climate and energy, just transition” A climate-friendly and reliable power supply
+Core area “Climate and energy, just transition” Climate-friendly and reliable power supply

-Within the framework of Financial Cooperation, KfW Development Bank is supporting the construction of a photovoltaic power plant south of Dakar, which will provide energy to private households and to the Diass Special Economic Zone.
+Under Financial Cooperation, KfW Development Bank is supporting the construction of a photovoltaic power station south of Dakar, which is to provide energy to private households and to the Diass Special Economic Zone.
 Funding is also being provided for several rural micro-grids based on smaller photovoltaic or hybrid installations.
-Power distribution networks are being modernised and electricity meters installed in nine cities.
+Assistance is being provided to an effort covering nine cities to modernise power distribution networks and set up digital electricity meters.